-The annual accrual of benefits allowing for future pay increases and increases to pensions in payment when these fall due:

-plus an amount to reflect each participating employer's notional share of the Fund's assets compared with 100% of their liabilities in the Fund, in respect of service to the valuation date.
+- The annual accrual of benefits allowing for future pay increases and increases to pensions in payment when these fall due; - plus an amount to reflect each participating employer's notional share of the Fund's assets compared with 100% of their liabilities in the Fund, in respect of service to the valuation date.

-The primary rate of contribution on a whole Fund level was 17.8% of payroll p.a.
-The primary rate as defined by Regulation 62(5) is the employer's share of the cost of benefits accruing in each of the three years beginning 1 April 2017.
-This also includes an allowance of 0.5% of payroll p.a. for the Fund's expenses.
+The primary rate of contribution on a whole Fund level was 19.2% of payroll p.a.
+The primary rate as defined by Regulation 62(5) is the employer's share of the cost of benefits accruing in each of the three years beginning 1 April 2020.

 In addition each employer pays a secondary contribution as required under Regulation 62(7) that when combined with the primary rate results in the minimum total contributions.
 This secondary rate is based on their particular circumstances and so individual adjustments are made for each employer.
 Details of each employer's contribution rate are contained in the Rates and Adjustment Certificate in the triennial valuation report.